About

 Participants need a quiet location that is generally free of external distractions such as background noises, children playing, televisions, etc.

-Full engagement equivalent to that in a physical classroom.
-Be able to ...
+To assure full engagement equivalent to that in a physical classroom, be able to ...

-- Remain in communication with others in the Professional Learning Community, as needed, to create a support system
+- Remain in communication with others in the Collaborative Learning Community, as needed, to create a support system

 - TESOL 2a: Demonstrate knowledge of how dynamic academic, personal, familial, cultural, and social contexts, including sociopolitical factors, impact the education of ELLs.